moporgic/TDL2048/README.md

 ### CLI Options

-Below is an example of training, in which a new network is initialized as the pre-defined ```4x6patt``` structure, then it is trained with 1000k episodes, and finally the result is saved as ```4x6patt.w```.
+Below is an example of training, in which a new network is initialized as the pre-defined ```4x6patt``` structure, then it is trained with 1000k episodes, and finally, the result is saved as ```4x6patt.w```.
 ```bash
 ./2048 -n 4x6patt -t 1000 -o 4x6patt.w
 ```